calipho-sib/cellosaurus-wikidata-bot/README.md

 For example:
 `python3 prepare_files.py release_36/cellosaurus.txt pickle_files errors `

+Some articles might not be on Wikidata at the time of the release.
+These will be logged under the folder for errors.

+For adding articles to Wikidata, run:
+`python3 add_articles.py errors `

+After that, re-run prepare_files to effectively used the newly added articles in the Cellosaurus integration.

 The goal of * __check_lines_on_wikidata.py__ is to check if each cell line in the current release is present on Wikidata.
 Then, it adds to Wikidata the information about any cell lines that are missing.